nicklockwood/StandardPaths/README.md

 	- (NSString *)temporaryDataPath;
 	- (NSString *)pathForTemporaryFile:(NSString *)file;

 Returns the path for the temporary data folder.
 This is a good place to store temporary files e.g. during some complex process where the data can't all fit in memory.
-Files stored here will be deleted when the application is closed.
+Files stored here *may* be deleted automatically when the application is closed, or when the device runs low on memory, but it's a good idea to delete them yourself anyway when you've finished with them.

 	- (NSString *)resourcePath;
 	- (NSString *)pathForResource:(NSString *)file;